 Inconel 601 is highly resistant to oxidation through 2200°F even under severe thermal cycling.
 The alloy has good high temperature strength, and retains its ductility after long service exposure.
 Inconel 601 alloy has good hot corrosion resistance under oxidizing conditions

-Inconel 625 is the workhorse of Inconel being one of the most common grades for fasteners.
+Inconel 625 is the workhorse of the Inconel family and is one of the most common grades for threaded rods.
 It exhibits high creep-rupture strength and is oxidation resistant to 1800°F (982°C).
-Inconel 625 has excellent resistance to hot seawater, scrubber environments and reducing acids and this alloy resists a wide range of severely corrosive environments and is especially resistant to pitting and crevice corrosion.
+Inconel 625 has excellent resistance to hot seawater, scrubber environments and reducing acids and this alloy resists a wide range of severely corrosive environments and is especially resistant to pitting and crevice corrosion

 An alloy designed for outstanding corrosion resistance in a wide range of severe environments.
 The alloy is used in the most severe environments encountered in chemical processing, pollution control, pulp and paper production, and treatment of industrial and municipal waste.

 Inconel 718 is the most common grade of the hardenable Inconels.
 This precipitation-hardened nickel-chromium alloy combines outstanding corrosion resistance and high strength at elevated temperatures.
-The alloy is a about 2x as strong as Inconel 625 having excellent creep-rupture strength at temperatures to 1300°F (700°C).
+The alloy is a about 2x as strong as Inconel 625 having excellent creep-rupture strength at temperatures to 1300°F (700°C) and usable up to 1800°F (982°C).
 Inconel 718 is often used in gas turbines, rocket motors, spacecraft, nuclear reactors, pumps, and tooling.

 A nickel-chromium-molybdenum-niobium age-hardenable alloy that has essentially the same corrosion resistance as Inconel 625, but with a strength of that is twice that of annealed Inconel 625.
 The strength of this alloy is developed by heat treatment to achieve high ductility and toughness.
 The alloy is resistant to hydrogen embrittlement and stress-corrosion cracking as well.